marcoahv/fundamentals/docs/6 React Native Expo CLI/Section 8: Inputs and Forms/57 Inputs and Forms.md

 - In web applications, we have numerous HTML elements for capturing user input, such as input fields, text areas, drop-down menus, checkboxes, radio buttons, and more.

 - However, in React Native, our input options are more limited.
-As of this recording, the core React Native library provides only two input components: Text Input and Switch.
-These will be our primary focus in this section.
+As of this recording, the core React Native library provides only two input components: `TextInput` and `Switch` These will be our primary focus in this section.

 ### **=>** Expo Expands Input Options